JackSzwergold/Writing/memories/Smashing a Car with a Baton.md

 Turns out his wife was screwing some Middle Eastern business man on the side and Kevin caught on.
 They were having a fling at that local hotel and Kevin decided the best way to handle the situation was to smash the guy’s car windows with an steel expandable tactical self-defense baton.

 We all cracked up at that.
+Our ambulance chasing lawyer was using a “self-defense” baton to smash windows on the car of his wife’s lover as he flew into a jealous rage.
+What a hoot!
+There goes our laywer, right?

+Anyway, as I read on it said that after he